ethan-r-gallup/Industrial-Time-Series-Transformer/README.md

 - Finishing optimization of models trained with artificial noise.
 - Rebuild data pipeline to pull testing data from the same dataset as training data and split it in the code.
 - Add results from encoder-decoder recurrent models.
+- Permutation importance for the inputs of each model.
+- Closed loop demo.
+- Data for control performance on plant.

 ## References
 Park J. (2022).
 Hybrid Machine Learning and Physics-Based Modeling Approaches for Process Control and Optimization (dissertation).